lifaon74/observables/README.md

 ```
 Creates an AbortController aborted if/when this signal is aborted.

-*Example:* Abort a fetch promise with an AdvancedAbortController
+*Example:* Abort a "fetch" promise with an AdvancedAbortController
 ```ts
 function doFetch(url: string, signal: IAdvancedAbortSignal) {
   return fetch(url, { signal: signal.toAbortController().signal });